 SkyTruth is automating image analysis for conservation.

 NOTE: If you’d like to hear more about Conservation Vision please join me and a few of our experts at SkyTruth tomorrow (Thursday, October 29, 5-6pm Eastern) for an online presentation and Q&A we call Cutting Edge Conservation with SkyTruth.
-Click here to register in advance for this event – space is limited!
+Click here [link removed, event has ended] to register in advance for this event – space is limited!

 In early 2019 I announced Conservation Vision, a major new initiative at SkyTruth that uses cloud computing and machine learning to automate the analysis of satellite images.
 When this powerful approach is applied to the growing amounts of Earth images and data streaming down from space, it promises to revolutionize conservation efforts.
 Solutions that once could be applied to only a handful of images at a time on a desktop computer, now can be scaled to run on dozens or even hundreds of networked machines simultaneously, handling thousands of images covering the globe and spanning decades.
 New algorithms and ways of analyzing data can be rapidly developed, tested, and validated.
 And the results of those analyses can be provided quickly to those who have the power to take action.